Here is a recent response I received after commenting on Robin Williams’s death.

 4. Problems Can Be Solved.
 Complaints Cannot.

 Optimists spend little time complaining.
 Instead, challenges are quickly framed as problems to be solved, and that is what gets their attention.
 With the family, do not engage complaints.
 These are futile and only feed a complaining, pessimistic attitude.

 Instead, teach your kids that you will only discuss problems where you can find solutions.
-This also keeps them focused into the world within their control, rather getting into complaints about the world outside of their control.
-Practice this with family, friends and spouse.
+This also keeps them focused on the world within their control, rather than getting into complaints about the world outside of their control.
+Practice this with family, friends, and spouse.
 You will quickly see that many of the emotional drains in your life stem from the constant stream of complaints.
 If you sever these toxic exchanges from your life, optimism is much easier to find.